-- 1. Positive recommendation
+- 1. Recommendation to revalidate

-- 2. Deferral request
+- 2. Recommendation to defer

-- 3. Notification of non-engagement
+- 3. Recommendation of non-engagement

 It should be noted that an ARCP outcome is not directly related to the recommendation for revalidation.
 For example:

 A trainee who has completed training through achievement of all necessary competencies will be issued with an Outcome 6 at ARCP.
 Providing there are no on-going clinical governance concerns the Responsible Officer will be able to make a positive revalidation recommendation at this point.
 However, if a trainee has achieved all the necessary competencies but has an on-going fitness to practice issue, they can still be issued with an Outcome 6 but their revalidation recommendation will need to be deferred until the conclusion of the GMC investigation.